Label: no manufacturer indicated

 Another copy of the World's Greatest record was released in Japan in the early seventies, on a rubber-stamped copy, matrix SE-9003 / SE-9004, with fake Rubber Dubber labels (no connection with the true Rubber Dubber company).

 INTEREST.
-Surely a very rare record, whose interest anyway is marginal. ***
+Certainly a very rare record, whose interest anyway is marginal. ***

-The last version of KUM BACK was produced in Italy in 2016, copied from the CD release, pressed in 200 numbered copies on multicolor vinyl, with various colors.
-Its matrix was unnumbered and labels were blank with A / B indication.
-The cover was printed, with a rubber print-like design probably copied from the stereo version #2.
+The last version of KUM BACK was produced in Italy in 2016, copied from the CD release and pressed in 200 numbered copies on multicolor vinyl, with various colors.
+Its matrix was unnumbered and the labels were blank, with A / B indications.
+The cover was printed, and the design was probably copied from the rubber-stamp of the stereo version #2.

 INTEREST.
 A useless release. *

 1975.
-The japanese JL version was produced with matrix JL 1001 A/ JL 1001 B. This came with a greenish printed cover reproducing the WCF insert and pink or dark purple labels which reproduced the World's Greatest one.
+The japanese JL version was pressed from the matrix JL 1001 A/ JL 1001 B. This record came with a greenish printed cover reproducing the WCF insert and pink or dark purple labels which reproduced the World's Greatest one.

 INTEREST.
 Mainly interesting for the Japanese market. **